 This video was not produced by Health for Under 5’s and may contain adverts.

-Of course, if you do have any concerns about their hearing, talk to your health visitor or GP.
+Of course, if you do have any concerns about their hearing, talk to your health visiting team or GP.

 Helping your child’s understanding